VJ-Varanasi/personal-website/content/learning/lyapunov/index.md

 A general autonomous dynamical system can be defined by the following relations:

 $$
-\dot{s} = g(s) \\\
+\dot{s} = g(s)
+$$
+$$
 g: \mathbb{R}^n \rightarrow \mathbb{R}^n
 $$

 We refer to this as an autonomous dynamical function since the evolution function, g, is constant with time.
 The system exists in an n dimensional space and evolves according to the continuously differentiable function g.
-The system has an equilibrium point at $s^*$ if $g(s^*) = 0$.
+The system has an equilibrium point at $s^\ast$ if $g(s^\ast) = 0$.
 For ease of analysis we consider the case where the equilibrium point is at the origin.
 In fact, for any equilibrium point there exists a coordinate transformation such that the origin is the equilibrium point.

 ### Stability of Equilibrium Points